tikv/rust-prometheus/static-metric/README.md

 ## Why?

 `MetricVec` (i.e. `CounterVec`, `GaugeVec` or `HistogramVec`) is slow.
-However if every possible values for labels are known, each metrics in the `MetricVec` can be cached to avoid the runtime cost.
+However if every possible values for labels are known, each metric in the `MetricVec` can be cached to avoid the runtime cost.

 For example, the following code can be slow when it is invoked multiple times: